TejasVarute/Notes/Fast API.md

 # About FastAPI

 - **FastAPI** is modern python web framework, very efficient in building API's.
 It is based on Python's type hints feature.
-It is one of the fasted web frameworks on python.
+It is one of the fastest web frameworks on python.

-  - As it works on the funtionality of starlette and pydentic libraries, its performance is amoungst the best and on par with that of NodeJS and Go.
+  - As it works on the functionality of starlette and pydantic libraries, its performance is amongst the best and on par with that of NodeJS and Go.
   - In addition to offering high performance, FastAPI offers significant speed for development, reduces human-induced errors in the code, is easy to learn and is completely production-ready.
   - FastAPI is fully compatible with well-known standards of APIs, namely **OPENAPI** and **JSON** schema.